 Mean score of companies in the Public Administration industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-The International Trade Administration (ITA), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of emissions figures in kg CO2e.
-Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As a result, the ITA's climate commitments and initiatives remain unspecified, and there is no inherited emissions data from a parent or related organisation.
-Without concrete emissions data or reduction initiatives, the ITA's position in the context of climate action and carbon management remains unclear.
+The International Trade Administration (ITA), headquartered in the US, currently does not report any specific carbon emissions data, as indicated by the absence of figures in the latest emissions data.
+Furthermore, there are no documented reduction targets or climate pledges associated with the organisation.
+As a result, the ITA's climate commitments and initiatives remain unclear, and there is no inherited emissions data from a parent or related organisation.
+Without specific targets or achievements, the ITA's position on carbon emissions and climate action is not defined within the available information.